JMGillum/melt-calculator/README.md

   * Luxembourg
   * Macau
   * Paraguay
+# Roadmap
+See roadmap.md for the order that countries will be added.
+Lower tier countries are higher priority than higher tier countries.
 ## Melt Calculator

 The melt calculator is a valuable resources for investing in or collecting coins made of precious metals.
 It provides an easy to use interface for searching for coins.
 Each coin has an associated melt/intrinsic value equal to: